Lean4Lean: Verifying a Typechecker for Lean, in Lean: The typechecker

-This is one of the new features of the Lean 4 kernel: natural numbers are represented directly as bignums and several functions like \lstinline|Nat.mul| are overridden with a native implementation rather than using the inductive structure of \lstinline|Nat| directly (effectively writing numerals in unary).
-For the purpose of modeling in \lstinline|VExpr| however, we just perform exactly this (exponential-size) unfolding in terms of \lstinline|Nat.zero| and \lstinline|Nat.succ| applications.
+Comparing this with \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/Theory/VExpr.lean#L6}{\code{VExpr}} reveals some differences: \begin{itemize} \item \lstinline|mvar $n$| is for metavariables in the elaborator.
+They are banned in kernel terms. \item \lstinline|fvar $n$| is a ``free variable'', which is identified by a name rather than an index into the context.
+Although these are also banned, the kernel creates \lstinline|fvar $n$| expressions during typechecking, and converting between locally nameless and pure de Bruijn is one of the major differences we will have to deal with in verification of the kernel. \item The \href{https://github.com/leanprover/lean4/blob/v4.20.1/src/Lean/Level.lean#L90}{\code{Level}} type (not shown) also differs from \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/Theory/VExpr.lean#L6}{\code{VLevel}} similarly. \item The \lstinline|lam| and \lstinline|forallE| constructors contain additional elaborator metadata. \item The \lstinline|letE| construct is used for \lstinline|let x := e1; e2| expressions.
+We handle these by simply expanding them to $\code{e2}[\code{x}\mapsto \code{e1}]$. \item The \lstinline|lit| constructor is for literals, \lstinline|Literal := Nat ⊕ String|.
+This is one of the new features of the Lean 4 kernel: natural numbers are represented directly as bignums and several functions like \href{https://github.com/leanprover/lean4/blob/v4.20.1/src/Init/Prelude.lean#L1658-L1667}{\code{Nat.mul}} are overridden with a native implementation rather than using the inductive structure of \href{https://github.com/leanprover/lean4/blob/v4.20.1/src/Init/Prelude.lean#L1164}{\code{Nat}} directly (effectively writing numerals in unary).
+For the purpose of modeling in \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/Theory/VExpr.lean#L6}{\code{VExpr}} however, we just perform exactly this (exponential-size) unfolding in terms of \lstinline|Nat.zero| and \lstinline|Nat.succ| applications.
 Similarly, \lstinline|String| is a wrapper around \lstinline|List Char| for the purpose of modeling, even though the actual representation in the runtime is as a UTF-8 encoded byte string.

-\item The \lstinline|mdata $d$ $e$| constructor is equivalent to $e$ for modeling purposes (this is used for associating metadata to expressions).
-We can't completely ignore it though because it has a different hash than $e$, which impacts some of the caches used in the kernel. \item \lstinline|proj $c$ $i$ $e$| is a projection out of a \lstinline|structure| or\\ structure-like inductive type.
+\item The \lstinline|mdata $d$ $e$| constructor is equivalent to $e$ for modeling purposes (this is used for associating metadata to expressions). \item \lstinline|proj $c$ $i$ $e$| is a projection out of a \lstinline|structure| or struc\-ture-like inductive type.
 (See \autoref{sec:inductive}.)
 This is the most challenging constructor to desugar, because even though it is equivalent to an application of the recursor for the inductive type, we need the type of $e$ to construct this term.
 This means that the desugaring function must be type-aware, and is only well-defined up to definitional equality. \end{itemize}